1820 – Kilkenny Castle Stableyards, Co. Kilkenny

-Now a lot smaller than completed after Earl of Meath demolished most of the entrance front in the 1950s when the building was discovered to be infested with dry-rot.
+Now a lot smaller than at completion after the Earl of Meath demolished most of the entrance front in the 1950s when the building was discovered to be infested with dry-rot.

 Adjacent to the school and the local Church of Ireland, this is an attractive little house with unusual detailing above the upper windows.